taskforcesh/nandu/README.md

 corporate use cases where user access management is important as well as other popular use cases such as providing subscription based licenses for commercial packages.

-Furthermore, we are currently also aiming at doocumenting the NPM Apis, for which there are currently no documetation available.
+Furthermore, we are currently also aiming at documenting the NPM Apis, for which there are currently no documetation available.

-which requires reverse engineering, although since the client libraries are open source, we can easily acomplish this.
-However no Npm API documentation effort has been initiated, so Nandu also aims to provide a complete documentation of the APIs.

 ## Architecture